TheOSDevLab/Bare-Metal-Assembly/notes/05_bios_interrupts/int13h/extra/example_detailed_analysis.md

 - This is the key to handling large memory transfers.
 It adjusts the **segment** register (`ES`).
 - Since `(512 * 16) / 16 = 512`, this adds 512 to the segment value.
 In the x86 memory model, adding `1` to a segment register moves the pointer forward in memory by **16 bytes** (a "paragraph").
 - Therefore, adding `512` to the segment register moves the pointer forward by `512 * 16 = 8192` bytes (8 KB).
-- **Why is this done?** Because the offset (`DI`) was just advanced by 8 KB and would now be `8192`.
+- **Why is this done?** Because if only the offset (`DI`) was advanced by 8 KB, it would now be `8192`.
 On the next loop, if we only advanced the offset again, it would become `16384`, and so on, until it would eventually exceed the 64 KB limit of the 16-bit register, causing a wrap-around and memory corruption.
-By adjusting the segment, we effectively add to the *base address*, "resetting" the offset (`DI`) back to a low number for the next chunk while continuing to move the physical memory pointer forward.
+By adjusting the segment, we effectively add to the *base address*, eliminating the wrap-around risk while continuing to move the physical memory pointer forward.

 **The calculation in a nutshell:**
 `New Physical Address = (New_Segment * 16) + New_Offset`
-After first loop: `(0x1000 * 16) + 8192 = 0x10000 + 0x2000 = 0x12000`
+After first loop: `(0x1000 + 0x200) * 16 = 0x12000`
-After second loop: `(0x1200 * 16) + 8192 = 0x12000 + 0x2000 = 0x14000`
+After second loop: `(0x1200 + 0x200) * 16 = 0x14000`

 ```asm
     add dword [LBA], 16        ; Advance LBA by 16 sectors